 - Dispute any inconsistencies on your credit report

 Remember, knowing your credit score and the information in your credit report is a big part of the battle.
-Sign up for credit monitoring services to watch your credit report and credit score around the clock and alert you whenever something changes.
+Sign up for credit identity theft monitoring services to watch your credit report and credit score around the clock and alert you whenever something changes.